mindstorm38/portablemc/README.md

 addons.

 # Addons
-Addons for PortableMC are obviously optionals, officially supported addons can be found in the ['addons' directory](https://github.com/mindstorm38/portablemc/tree/master/addons).
+Addons for PortableMC are obviously optional, officially supported addons can be found in the ['addons' directory](https://github.com/mindstorm38/portablemc/tree/master/addons).
 To install addons you need to make a directory `addons` next to the script, and then put addons into it.